ashishkarnad/sandbox/enterprise/README.md

 Let's use the results API to create a few events that represent varying load times for the docs site and assign them to the pipeline we created by adding `"handlers": ["graphite"]`.

 _NOTE: Since the data from this event is going to Graphite, the `output` needs to be formatted as [Graphite plaintext](https://graphite.readthedocs.io/en/latest/feeding-carbon.html?highlight=plaintext#the-plaintext-protocol).
-So since we're creating this event using the API, we need to add `date +%s` to include a timestamp._
+And since we're creating this event using the API, we need to add `date +%s` to include a timestamp._

 ```
 curl -s -XPOST -H 'Content-Type: application/json' \